 An estimated 257 million people are living with chronic hepatitis B worldwide - 226,000 of them in Australia.

 Hepatitis C is transmitted via blood-to-bloodstream contact.
 Untreated, hepatitis C can lead to cirrhosis and serious liver disease.
-Effective treatments are available.
+Hepatitis C can be cured.

 World-wide, there are an estimated 71 million people living with chronic hepatitis C - 130,000 of them in Australia.

 Hepatitis SA is a non-profit, community-based organisation that provides information, education and support services to South Australians affected by hepatitis B and hepatitis C. This includes people with hepatitis B or C, their family and friends, and professionals who support them.
-We also provide hepatitis C and clean needle program (CNP) peer education and support services, and operate a CNP secondary site.
+We also provide hepatitis C peer education and support services, SA Harm Reduction Peer Services, and operate a NSP secondary site.